dfrnt-labs/terminusdb-docs-static/src/app/docs/oneof/page.md

 ---
-title: One Of
+title: One Of for mutually disjoint properties (@oneof)
 nextjs:
   metadata:
-    title: One Of
+    title: One Of for mutually disjoint properties (@oneof)
+    keywords: @oneof, one of, mutually disjoint properties
     description: An example of how one of properties work in the document UI
     openGraph:
       images: https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png